 What is Cricket

 Cricket is a game steeped in tradition, in which it is often how you play the game that is as important as winning.
-The expression “That’s not cricket” embodied the ideal of “fair play” and good sportsmanship which teachers and coaches should endeavour to foster at all levels.
-There are may different levels of the game ranging from the Five Day Test Match, the afternoon club match, the indoor six a side adults, Kwik Cricket, Cricket Pairs game played by 10 year olds to the
+The expression “That’s not cricket” embodied the ideal of “fair play” and good sportsmanship which teachers and coaches should endeavor to foster at all levels.
+There are many different levels of the game ranging from the Five Day Test Match, the afternoon club match, the indoor six-a-side adults, Kwik Cricket, and Cricket Pairs game played by 10-year-olds to the

 Techniques and Skills